Client Successes

 Wolfe v.
 Moran Food

 Kenosha County Circuit Court.
-Successfully obtained a favorable jury verdict in a case filed against the client, a national grocery store operator, for personal injury arising out of negligent maintenance of the premises.
+Mark Malloy successfully obtained a favorable jury verdict in a case filed against the client, a national grocery store operator, for personal injury arising out of negligent maintenance of the premises.

 Anderson v.
 AW Chesterton